No Dogs Available

 What are “Dogs Like Piper?”

 “Dogs Like Piper” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Piper is vivacious, spunky, easily startled and very friendly towards other dogs.
 She surprisingly isn't spoiled despite all our efforts.
 She loves bacon flavored treats, playing fetch with literally anything, going to daycare and playing with her friends, and walks with Mom and Dad.
 She has made ours lives so much richer and we couldn't be more grateful.”